jongio/azure-iot-rest/readme.md

 Content-Type: application/json
 ```

-Payload needs to be the modified version of the moduleconfig.json file found [here](https://github.com/jonbgallant/azure-iot-edge-config/blob/master/config/moduleconfig.json).
+The POST payload needs to be the modified version of the moduleconfig.json file found [here](https://github.com/jonbgallant/azure-iot-edge-config/blob/master/config/moduleconfig.json).

-### File Upload
+#### File Upload

-#### Prerequisites
-1. Azure IoT Hub
-1. Azure IoT Hub Device
-1. Azure Storage Account (to store the uploaded files, see [this blog post](http://blog.jongallant.com/2017/01/azure-iot-hub-file-upload-python/) for instructions on how to set this up)

 The Azure IoT File Upload process is as follows: